cyrusbuilt/CyGarage/README.md

 - caCertificatePath: The path to the CA certificate that the MQTT broker's certificate was signed with.
 Default is '/ca.crt'.

 If the above values are omitted or invalid, then the system will fail during loadCertificates() and will not be able to connect to MQTT.

+## Startup Configuration Sequence

+During the boot sequence, configuration defaults are loaded from the directives in config.h.
+If the config.json file is present at boot, then any configuration values found in there will override the default values in memory.
+If no config.json file is found or if it could not be read, then the system will continue using the default values and then generate a new config.json file and populate it with the default values that were loaded.
+Upon subsequent boots, these values can then be read from config.json and altered by the user.
+When configuration changes are made from the CLI, the altered values take effect immediately, but are only stored in memory unless the users chooses to save the configuration.
+Otherwise, all in-memory configuration changes are lost upon reboot (intentionally) so that the user can fallback to a known-good state they entered bad configuration data.

 ## Getting Started